Preparing for Mentorship

 Develop a mentoring checklist.

-Discuss shared expectations for communication methods, frequency, and responsiveness with your mentor.
+Discuss shared expectations for communication methods, frequency, and responsiveness.
 Establish a plan for missed meetings and adaptability.
-Create a list of topics to help you stay on track.
+Create a list of topics to help you stay on track (see: Resources for Mentorship).

 -